kld-anouar/courses/COMPILATION/COURSES/Chapter-02.md

 ---

-## Lexical Analysis

-### Overview • Tokens • Formal Languages • Regular Expressions • Examples

----

-## Overview of Lexical Analysis
+## 2.1 Overview of Lexical Analysis

 Lexical analysis is the **first phase** of the compiler front‑end.